jeffersonfparil/tebv/README.md

 |:--------------:|:---------:|
 | <a href="https://github.com/jeffersonfparil/tebv/actions"><img src="https://github.com/jeffersonfparil/tebv/actions/workflows/r.yml/badge.svg"></a> | [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) |

+A streamlined interface to calculate the breeding values of entries in breeding trials.

 ## Approach and principle

 At the moment the approach will be to create a more or less homogenous interface for univariate analysis with plans to extend it to multivariate analysis.